 Lawyer Referral Services in California - When the public needs to find a qualified attorney, many local bar associations in California help by managing lawyer referral services.
 For a small fee, the referral service will provide the user with the contact information for a qualified attorney who is willing to provide an initial consultation (usually at no additional costs).

-Search for a Lawyers in California by Name - Find a directory of lawyers practicing in California listed in Lawyer Legion, an online attorney directory that used bar-sanctioned credentials to rank attorneys across various practice areas.
+Lawyer Legion Information Center of California - Find comprehensive information and resources about the legal industry in California, including a directory of lawyers practicing in California listed in Lawyer Legion, an online attorney directory that used bar-sanctioned credentials to rank attorneys across various practice areas.

 CLA - California Lawyer's Association - As an organization independent from the State Bar of California, the California Lawyers Association (CLA) is focused on the professional advancement of attorneys practicing in the state of California.
 The CLA is a powerful network of 100,000 members.
 Benefits of membership include networking opportunities, access to CLA Continuing Legal Education Seminars, invitations to the CLA Annual Meeting, and free access to Fastcase legal research services.